Planning a vacation to Hawaii and want some adventure? Visit South Point on the Big Island!

 As a true thrill seeker, this was one thing we’d heard about and really wanted to do.
 I was a little more hesitant to jump, and wanted to check it out before I decided.
 Ben was more excited.

-The South Point Hawaii Cliff Jump
+How it Feels to do the South Point Hawaii Cliff Jump

 A small group of travelers were already standing at the platforms.
 Some taking posed pictures, some admiring the view, other deciding if they were brave enough to jump.

 Ben immediately picked the jumpers from the crowd and started a conversation psyching each other up to go.
 Sure enough, Ben convinced 4 others to jump before he did!

 It was fun watching others get themselves ready and stand at position, then jump as far as they could into the 5-story drop amidst a group of onlookers.
 It’s a pretty gutsy move, considering signs now dot the area warning people not to jump due to recent fatalities and injuries.